quentinlamamy/ffmpeg-node/README.md

 🏗️  This project is currently not on npm, let me time to create the repo and upload it  🏗️

-⚠️ This project is still in beta, it's work only on OSX ⚠️
+⚠️ This project is still in beta, it works only on OSX ⚠️
 </div>

 <div align="center">